 A: THIS IS CRITICAL.
 Most people get side effects, which is good.
 It’s your immune system reacting to this vaccine.
-A pain in the arm, fever, chills, fatigue are all common and go away within 24- 48 hours.
+Pain in the arm, fever, chills, and fatigue are all common and go away within 24- 48 hours.
 It is critical you are aware of this.
 If you feel bad the next day, it is normal.
 Medications such as Tylenol can help greatly.

 A: Depending on the vaccine, most people will require a second shot before they are fully protected.
 This is usually 3-4 weeks after the first shot.
 Full protection is reached one week after the second shot.
 They are not exactly sure how long a person will be fully protected; however, it is commonly felt it will last at least six months, although many health care professionals feel it will actually last 1-2 years.